happyRainDrop/Plenoptic_Image_Interactive_Refocuser/README.md

 # Introduction

+Update: Now also live on [Github Pages!](https://happyraindrop.github.io/Plenoptic_Image_Interactive_Refocuser/) (You can still clone the whole repo to run the Python version too.)

 This is a Python project that interactively focuses parts of a displayed plenoptic image.

 Run `interactive_viewer.py`, then hover your mouse over the image in the pop-up window.
 You should see an illuminated, focused region around the cursor.
 A dropdown menu allows you to select which image to interact with.